jhudsl/ottrpal/.github/ISSUE_TEMPLATE/problem-report.md

 ---
 name: Problem Report
-about: Create a report to help improve leanbuild and its documentation
+about: Create a report to help improve ottr and its documentation
 title: problem
 labels: bug
 assignees: cansavvy